Article

 © Zak

-Toward's original foghorn was steam powered, and housed on top of a separate shoreside building lying a few metres southeast of the lighthouse.
-Two Kelvin diesels, later replaced the steam engine, driving compressors which provided the compressed air to power the foghorn.
-Eventually replaced by an electrically powered horn attached to the lighthouse tower, Toward's foghorn was withdrawn from service in the 1990s, as were all other.
+When the lighthouse was automated the foghorn was replaced by an electrically powered horn attached to the lighthouse tower, Toward's foghorn was withdrawn from service in the 1990s, as were all the others.

 Photographs